snowbillr/blog/_drafts/buttons-in-phaser-3.md

 You can find the full source of this example [up on github](https://www.github.com/snowbillr/buttons-in-phaser-3).

-Hopefully it was helpful to see that buttons really aren't anything special in Phaser: they are just GameObjects that respond to pointer events.
-This concept isn't special to Phaser either!
-Try doing the same thing with a `<div>` html element and listening for `mouseover`, `mouseout`, `mousedown`, `mouseup` events and changing something about the `<div>` for each of them.
+Hopefully it was helpful to see that buttons really aren't anything special in Phaser: they are just `GameObjects` that respond to pointer events.
+That means that rather than a Text object, you could also make a button out of a Sprite, or an Image, or any other game object!

 I hope that the exercise in refactoring was helpful too.
 This is a good pattern to follow for building out different components of your game.
 Build it and make it work in your scene, refactor it out so that its logic is encapsulated to its own file.
 Clean coders will tell you this is keeping a good Separation of Concerns in your project.

+### Bonus Exercises:

+* The concept of a button isn't special to Phaser!
+Try doing the same thing with a `<div>` html element and listening for `mouseover`, `mouseout`, `mousedown`, `mouseup` events and changing something about the `<div>` for each of them.
+* What if you want your `TextButton` to have different colors for each of its states?
+Enhance the `TextButton` to allow the user to change the styles for each state.
+Hint: pass in more parameters via the constructor, or add some setter methods!
+* Add a new "clicked" state to the button (much like the `visited` state of a link on a website).
+* Make an `ImageButton` that shows a different image for each of the button's states.